rsdoiel/mweave/Markdown-Weave.md

 ## Running mw-bootstrap.js on Markdown-Weaver.md

-You need ot generate _mw-bootstrap.js_.
+You need to generate _mw-bootstrap.js_.
 You can do this with four Unix commands ---

 ```Shell
     npm install shelljs